uboslinux/ubos-docs/sphinx/developers/toyapps/gladiwashere-php-mysql.rst

 * The optional ``installers`` section allows the developer to specify actions to be taken after the database has been provisioned for the first time (but not after upgrades).
-Here, a script of type ``sqlscript`` needs to be run whose source can be found at ``/usr/share/gladiwashere/sql/create.sql``.
+Here, a script of type ``sqlscript`` needs to be run whose source can be found at ``/ubos/share/gladiwashere/sql/create.sql``.
 As you would have guessed, this script initializes the tables of the database.
-UBOS runs this script with more privileges (``create``) than the app's database user has, which explains why the database user can get away with ``select`` and ``insert`` privileges only.
+UBOS runs this script with more privileges (``create``) than the :term:`App`'s database user has, which explains why the database user can get away with ``select`` and ``insert`` privileges only.

-* Back above in the ``apache2`` section, ``phpmodules`` lists the PHP modules that the app requires.
+* Back above in the ``apache2`` section, ``phpmodules`` lists the PHP modules that the :term:`App` requires.
 In this case, it needs MySQL drivers.
 These are names of PHP modules as found in ``/etc/php.ini`` and the like.

 * The second ``appconfigitem`` in the ``apache2`` role specifies a template file,